Compare cheap car importing insurance quotes

 Vehicles that are imported second-hand may be subject to an individual vehicle approval (IVA) test, previously called a single vehicle approval (SVA), to ensure it complies with UK regulations.

-Find competitive insurance quotes for your car importing business using Utility Saving Trust.
+Find competitive insurance quotes for your car importing business using Utility Saving Expert.
 Our free comparison software allows you to quickly source the cheapest motor trade deals so you can find insurance that offers your business the best value for money.